syoxTS/Test/README.md

 Download this script by pressing the green button on the top right called "Code" and click Download ZIP.

-Open CMD and enter the follownig directory.
+Open CMD and enter the directory.

 npm install